oddbear/GoXLR-TouchPortal-Plugin/README.md

 ### Setup:

-Download .NET Runtime 5.0.0 from https://dotnet.microsoft.com/download/dotnet/5.0
+Download latest .NET Runtime from (5.0.0 or higher) https://dotnet.microsoft.com/download

+Download the latest tpp file from (under assets): https://github.com/oddbear/GoXLR-TouchPortal-Plugin/releases

-Install tpp file from TouchPortal or unzip .tpp file to: `%appdata%\TouchPortal\plugins\GoXLR`
+Install tpp file from TouchPortal or unzip .tpp file to (Windows): `%appdata%\TouchPortal\plugins\GoXLR`

 This folder should then contain the `GoXLR.Worker.exe and` `entry.tp`

 ### Configuration

-Start TouchPortal and accept the plugin
+Start TouchPortal and accept/trust the plugin
 Start GoXLR and see that it would connect to the same PC

 ### Other